Genocs/blazor-clean-template/src/README.md

 - Minor Bug Fixes
 - Better Project Structure

-# What to Excpect in BlazorPortal 3.0?
+# What to Expect in BlazorPortal 3.0?

 - Modular Architecture
-- Cleaner Seperation Of Code
+- Cleaner Separation Of Code
 - Dedicated Documentation Website - [Here](https://genocs-blog.netlify.app/blazor-template/)
 - Tutorials to add new entities, controllers
 - UI Updates
 - Support for PostgreSQL / MySQL - Easy DB Switching
-- Theme Manager Integration to change UI Color Palletes / Fonts on the go.
+- Theme Manager Integration to change UI Color Palettes / Fonts on the go.
 - You can suggest your requirements as well!

 # Down the Roadmap